-Egg-free: Omit the egg and use 1/2 cup of the oil.
+Egg-free: Omit the egg and increase the coconut oil to 1/2 cup total.
 Bake for 18-20 minutes.
 (This is the original version of the recipe.
 The muffins may be a little flat on top but they’re still delicious!)

 To bake as full-size muffins, divide the batter among a standard size muffin tin and bake for 18-20 minutes.